 - Glaze, Glaze and more Glaze.
 Oh, just let me lick the spoon already!

-- 1/3 cup fresh raspberries, , chopped into quarters (about 12 small whole raspberries)
+- 1/3 cup Fresh Raspberries, rinsed, dried, and chopped into quarters (about 12 small whole raspberries)

-- 2 tablespoons coconut butter, (not coconut oil)
+- 2 tablespoons coconut butter, stirrable (not coconut oil)

 - 1/2 cup finely shredded unsweetened coconut

-- To prepare the glaze mix together the raspberry jam and coconut butter in a bowl large enough to fit a donut.
-Stir in the room temperature milk or non-dairy milk a teaspoon at a time until desired consistency is achieved.
-You want it thin enough you don’t need a knife to spread it but thick enough it will not drip off the donut.
+- Stir in the milk, one teaspoon at a time, until the desired consistency is achieved.
+You want the glaze thin enough that you don’t need a knife to spread it but thick enough that it will not drip off the donut.

 The glaze will not harden, it will remain soft but should not be sticky.

 Sugar - Coconut sugar or granulated sugar both work in this recipe.

 To Make a Buttermilk Substitute, whisk together 1/3 cup milk with 3/4 teaspoon apple cider vinegar or lemon juice.
 Let sit for 5 minutes and stir once more before using it in place of the buttermilk.